Terry Southern: 1970s

 In December 1970, Southern found himself in the position of having to beg Dennis Hopper for a profit point on Easy Rider—a request Hopper refused.
 Southern's tenuous financial position was in contrast to that of his creative partners, who became wealthy thanks to the film's commercial success.
-For the rest of his life, Southern was repeatedly forced to take on work in order to pay tax bills and penalties, and on many occasions he struggled to keep up the mortgage payments on the East Canaan farm.
+For the rest of his life, Southern was repeatedly forced to take on work to pay tax bills and penalties, and on many occasions he struggled to keep up the mortgage payments on the East Canaan farm.
 Blue Movie was published in the fall of 1970, with a dedication to Stanley Kubrick.
 It received only moderate reviews, and sales were hampered by the refusal of the New York Times to run ads for the book.

-Southern worked on a variety of screenplays in the immediate aftermath of Easy Rider, including God Is Love, DJ (based on a book by Norman Mailer), Hand-Painted Hearts (based on a story by Thomas Baum), and Drift with Tony Goodstone.
+Southern worked on many screenplays in the aftermath of Easy Rider, including God Is Love, DJ (based on a book by Norman Mailer), Hand-Painted Hearts (based on a story by Thomas Baum), and Drift with Tony Goodstone.
 While Fonda and Hopper continued to assert that much of Easy Rider had been improvised, Southern remained largely silent about his role, although he was prompted to write a letter to the New York Times to counter a claim that Jack Nicholson had improvised his speech during the film's campfire scene.

 Terry and Carol Southern remained on good terms and Southern continued to support and help raise their son Nile.
 The IRS investigations had also affected Carol, who had an inheritance from her late father seized as part of Terry's tax settlement.
 She later became an editor with Crown Publishing, and married critic Alexander Keneas.
 Southern's other unrealized projects during this period included an adaptation of Nathanael West's A Cool Million, and a screenplay called Merlin, based on Arthurian legend, which was written with Mick Jagger in mind for the lead role.

 Southern covered the Rolling Stones 1972 American Tour, where he met and began a collaboration with Peter Beard, and they worked sporadically on the never-filmed screenplay The End of the Game until Southern's death.
 Southern immersed himself in the bacchanalian atmosphere of the tour, and his essay on the Stones tour, "Riding The Lapping Tongue", was published in the August 12, 1972, edition of Saturday Review.
 He also wrote a bawdy anti-Nixon sketch which was performed at a George McGovern fundraiser, and "Twirlin' at Ole Miss" was included in The New Journalism.